Hellooo, Homemade Al Pastor!

-What is Al Pastor?
 If al pastor is new to you, you’re in for such a treat!
-Traditionally, al pastor is made by marinating pork in an earthy chile marinade & cooking it on a vertical spit.
-The pork, which takes on gloriously charred edges as the spit rotates, is carved from the spit & served in a tortilla.
-(It’s no coincidence that it sounds similar to shawarma!
-Al pastor is said to be originally based on lamb shawarma, brought to Mexico by Lebanese immigrants in the 19th century.
-Pretty cool!)
+Traditionally, al pastor is made by marinating pork in an earthy chile marinade and cooking it on a vertical spit.
+The pork, which takes on gloriously charred edges as the spit rotates, is carved from the spit and served in a tortilla.

-Since I dream about them on a near daily basis, I really wanted to try to recreate the signature flavors & textures of tacos al pastor, using the ingredients & equipment that I have at home.
-The secret?
-A really solid al pastor marinade.
-That’s exactly how this easy al pastor marinade recipe came to be.
-Made with chiles, orange juice, & achiote paste, this al pastor marinade is earthy, smoky, citrusy, & so good!
+Since I dream about them on a near daily basis, I wanted to try to recreate the signature flavors and textures of my favorite taco dinner, using the ingredients and equipment that I have at home.

-All al pastor starts with a great marinade, which lends the signature flavor & brilliant color of traditional al pastor.
-This easy al pastor marinade recipe is made with 10 simple ingredients.
+All al pastor starts with a great marinade, which lends the signature flavor and brilliant color of traditional al pastor.
+This easy marinade recipe is made with just 10 simple ingredients.

 Here’s what you’ll need:

-- Aromatics – Namely fresh garlic, smoky chipotle peppers, ancho chili powder, cumin, & dried oregano.
+- Aromatics – Namely fresh garlic, smoky chipotle peppers, ancho chili powder, cumin, and dried oregano.

-- Achiote paste – The key ingredient that gives al pastor its signature earthy flavor & bright red color.
+- Achiote paste – The key ingredient that gives al pastor its signature earthy flavor and bright red color.
 More about achiote below!

-- Orange juice & brown sugar – For subtle sweetness that helps create crispy, caramelly edges as the al pastor cooks.
+- Orange juice and brown sugar – For subtle sweetness that helps create crispy, caramelly edges as the al pastor cooks.

-- Apple cider vinegar – Just a splash, which helps offset the sweetness of the OJ & brown sugar.
+- Apple cider vinegar – Just a splash, which helps offset the sweetness of the OJ and brown sugar.

 What is achiote paste? ⇢ Achiote is a seasoning made with ground annatto seeds.
-It is commonly used in Mexican & Central American cuisine.
-Achiote is earthy & bitter in flavor, giving traditional al pastor (in my experience) its signature flavor & color.
+It is commonly used in Mexican and Central American cuisine.
+Achiote is earthy and bitter in flavor, giving traditional al pastor (in my experience) its signature flavor and color.
 You’ll most commonly find achiote available as a ground seasoning or as a paste, both of which you can easily find at your local Mexican market or online.
 I use achiote paste for this al pastor marinade recipe.
 See the Recipe Notes below for some more details!

 Building off the simplicity of the ingredients list, it’s seriously easy to make this homemade al pastor marinade recipe – it comes together in less than a minute thanks to a blender!

-Whipping up easy tacos al pastor on a whim is basically a dream come true thanks to this easy al pastor marinade!
-It’s most traditional to use this al pastor marinade on pork – I suggest using pork chops or pork butt steaks.
-Chicken al pastor is also fabulous – use boneless, skinless chicken thighs or breasts.
+It’s most traditional to use this easy al pastor marinade on pork – I suggest using pork chops or pork butt steaks.
+That said, chicken al pastor is also fabulous – use boneless, skinless chicken thighs or breasts.

-Once cooked, you can use your homemade al pastor to create any of your favorite Mexican & Tex-Mex dishes at home – al pastor tacos, burritos, burrito bowls, taco salads, nachos, tostadas…you name it!
-The possibilites are truly endless, & they’re all delicious!
+Once cooked, use your homemade al pastor to create any of your favorite Mexican and Tex-Mex dishes at home – al pastor tacos, burritos, burrito bowls, taco salads, nachos, tostadas…you name it!
+The possibilities are truly endless!

 PrintEasy 10-Minute Al Pastor Marinade